Hilscher/netPI-nodered-fram/README.md

 The image provided hereunder deploys a container with installed Debian, Node-RED and fram nodes to communicate with the onboard ferroelectric random access memory on netPI RTE 3,

-Base of this image builds the latest version of [debian:jessie](https://hub.docker.com/r/resin/armv7hf-debian/tags/) with installed Internet of Things flow-based programming web-tool [Node-RED](https://nodered.org/) and two extra nodes *fram read* and *fram write* providing access to netPI's 8kByte FRAM FM24CL64B.
+Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with installed Internet of Things flow-based programming web-tool [Node-RED](https://nodered.org/) and two extra nodes *fram read* and *fram write* providing access to netPI's 8kByte FRAM FM24CL64B.

 #### Container prerequisites

 ##### Port mapping

-To allow the access to the Node-RED programming tool over a web browser the container TCP port `1880` needs to be exposed to the host.
+To allow the access to the Node-RED over a web browser the container TCP port `1880` needs to be exposed to the host.

 ##### Host device